agude/agude.github.io/_drafts/2019-07-09-hour_record_plot_improvements.md

 - It has too much precision in the date labels, which are down to the day but do not align with when the records were set.
 - The label text is too small to read easily.
-- Has a lot of unused space.
+- It has a lot of unused space.

-I love cycling, and I love plots, so I tried improving the plot.
+I love cycling, and I love plots, so I tried my hand at improving the plot.

 ## Improvements